MichaelWarmbier/SmiteHelper/README.md

   * [Invitation](#invitation)
   * [Important Information](#important-information)

 **NOTE** This bot was made prior to the Discord update requiring all bots to use slash commands.
-As a result, it may no longer function.
+As a result, it may no longer function as intended.

 ---

-**Version 1.0-beta-1**

 A bot which retrieves God and Item information from _Smite_ using its API and returns it directly to your server!